Quinault Salvage Management Program

 Quinault Salvage Management Permits

 When individuals are hauling five or more cedar products, they are also required to have a hauling permit.
-All haul routes must be pre-approved in writing by the Quinault Permits Department and a haul permit must be obtained prior to haul.
+All haul routes must be approved by the Quinault Salvage Management Program and a haul permit must be obtained prior to haul, see the program team leader for instructions and/or information.
 The operator is responsible for completing all road maintenance or reconstruction that may be necessary within the proposed harvest unit.

 The Quinault Salvage Management Program will establish scaling locations on the Quinault lands to scale cedar salvage products harvested from the Nation’s ownership.
 These locations will be at different sites around the Nation’s land as the cedar salvage operations dictate.
 The Quinault Salvage Management Program will scale and ticket each load before leaving Quinault lands and provide the operator a copy of the scaling ticket.